UW Internship Semester and Deadlines:

 |Email: firstname.lastname@example.org||Summer (due by March 1)

-Upon completing the application, please email it to email@example.com complete with resume, cover letter and at least three references.
+Upon completing the application, please email your resume, cover letter and at least three references to the person in charge of the sport checked on your application.